Cheap web hosting 1

 Hosting.com is fast, cheap (at first), and surprisingly generous with storage.

-While Hosting.com doesn’t include a free domain on its entry-level plan, I appreciate the fact that they offer unlimited SSD storage and unmetered bandwidth right from the start.
+Hosting.com also includes a free domain on its entry-level plan, which is great news for fresh sites particularly.
+I also appreciate the fact that they offer 15 GB of SSD storage and unmetered bandwidth right from the start.
 This gives you the flexibility to scale up your website without worrying about hitting limits.
-In my experience, A2 is also known for its speed, which is a big plus if you’re managing a site with growing traffic.
+In my experience, Hosting.com is also known for its speed, which is a big plus if you’re managing a site with growing traffic.

 Hosting.com earned a solid 7.76 in our user survey, showing that customers are generally happy with the value and performance they’re getting.